shbxio/CAP/README.md

 I hope this project inspires and motivates you to explore and develop your own ideas for climate action.
 Remember, every contribution, no matter how small, can make a difference.
 Let's work together to create a more sustainable and resilient world.

-If you want to know more or have any questions, feel free to check out our YouTube channel (https://www.youtube.com/@shbxio) or contact us at alex@shbx.io.
+If you want to know more or have any questions, feel free to check out our YouTube channel (https://www.youtube.com/@shbxio) or contact josef.prothmann@capgemini.com.
 We're always happy to engage with our community and answer any questions you might have.

 Thank you for visiting and supporting this project.
 Together, we can make a significant impact on our planet's future.
 Let's create something great together!